-Course outline: This advanced course in the repair and rehabilitation of concrete structures covers:

-condition surveys and assessment of deterioration of concrete structures; repair materials and strategies; compatibility aspects; structural requirements and procedures for rehabilitation; durability and repair audits; service life predictions; economics of repair and life-cycle costing; and practical and contractual aspects.
+Course outline: This course deals with the repair and rehabilitation of concrete structures covers the following topics: condition surveys and assessment of deterioration of concrete structures; repair materials and strategies; compatibility aspects; structural requirements and procedures for rehabilitation; durability and repair audits; service life predictions; economics of repair and lifecycle costing; and practical and contractual aspects.
 Strengthening systems; FRP design and application are also covered.
-Assessment: Examination.